todistantlands/todistantlands.github.io/_drafts/2022-12-26-tablifier.md

 In the near future, I'd like to give it a little more configurability, including more fine-grained control over where buttons appear and what they say.
 I'd also like to provide some dials for how it renders outputs from nested lists.

 I'd also like to find a way to host the code in such a way that people could import it using a `<script src>` call or something easy like that.
 I feel like that involves some significant overhead to do securely though, and I'm not exactly versed in that stuff, so the copy/paste method will have to do for now.
 Maybe a github repository for it?
 I don't know.

-Enjoy!
+Finally, I'd like to make it a bit more robust and user-friendly, especially for people who don't usually use HTML.
+I'm thinking I could teach it how to look for a list inside a classed `<div>` tag, which might be a little easier than digging around for the right list tag.

+## I want to use it now
+Good!
+Use it!
+You have what you need.

+You're welcome to fiddle around with the code, experiment, iterate, etc. I would appreciate a link back to this page if you find it handy. :)